sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-2/index.md

           kernel.printk=4
 ```

-### Files?
-In this config file?
+### Files are defined in this config file?

 That's right, this CoreOS machine is going to be a standalone "black-box" and any files that we want to be present need to be defined in this config file.
 You'll see later that we will also be defining directories here.
 Anything more complex probably needs to be inside of a container.
 I'll show you that
 as well.

-### Wait sec... you said "container" - Does that mean CoreOS uses Docker?
+### Wait a sec... you said "container"  - Does that mean CoreOS uses Docker?

 Almost...
 CoreOS actually uses a different containerization technology called "podman" - It's basically just Docker...
 But designed to be more secure
 by default, and most importantly it's FREE for everyone, including enterprise.